 The above listed cipher suites may not suffice in terms of your clients’ compatibility requirements, though.

 If high compatibility with a variety of user agents is of concern, consider adding these cipher suites:

 You will need to check these settings periodically to take advantage of future improvements.
 (It’s probably not what you wanted to hear, but as of now, vigilance is still a requirement for cyber security.)

 To test your web server setup, you can use Qualys Labs’ online SSL Server Test located at:

 The tool simulates session negotiation with your web server by a variety of user agents.
-This way, you can see which of your select cipher suites are ordinarily in use.
-This way you can tweak your server’s configuration and discard cipher suites you no longer need.
+This way, you can see which of your select cipher suites are ordinarily in use so you can tweak your server’s configuration and discard cipher suites that are no longer in legitimate use.

 TLS 1.3 final draft: